The-One-Who-Speaks-and-Depicts/corpus_distance/README.md

    - EXTENSION is preferrably .txt, as package works with files with raw text data;
    - LECT is a name of the lect (idiolect, dialect, sociolect, regiolect, standard, etc.; any given variety of the language, such as English, or Polish, or Khislavichi, or Napoleon's French) that is the object of the classification
    - TEXT is a unique identifier of the text within a given lect (for instance, NapoleonSpeech1, or John_Gospel)
-5. Set up a configuration .json file (the example is in the repository).
+5. Set up a configuration `.json` file (the example is in the repository).
 The parameters are:
+   -  `metrics_name`: a user-defined name of the metrics
    -  `store_path`: a path to the folder for results storage
    -  `content_path`: a path to the data folder
    -  `split`: a share of tokens from your files that would be taken into consideration (useful for exploring size effects)
-   -  `lda_params`: a set of parameters for a Latent Dirichlet Association model from `gensim` package
-   -  `topic_modelling`: model may delete topic words, if this flag has value `true`, or not, if value is `false`.
-This heuristic helps to exclude the words that define the text, on the contrary to the ones that define the language
+   -  `topic_modelling`: model may delete topic words, if this flag has value `substitute`, or not, if value is `not_substitute`.
+This heuristic helps to exclude the words that define the text, on the contrary to the ones that define the language.
+Alternatively, if the value is `topic_words_only`, the model will delete all non-topic words.
+   -  `lda_params`: a set of parameters for a Latent Dirichlet Association model from `gensim` package and two custom parameters, `required_topics_start` and `required_topics_num`, used to regulate, the tokens from which topics the model will utilise further. `required_topics_start` is the first topic (defaults to `0`), `required_topics_num` is the number of topics after `required_topics_start` that model will collect (defaults to `10`).
    -  `fasttext_params`: a set of parameters for a FastText model that provides the classifier with the symbol embeddings
    -  `soerensen`: normalisation of frequency-based metrics by the Soerensen-Dice coefficient
    -  `hybridisation`: flag for use (or not use) of string similarity measure for non-coinciding 3-shingles